LiKev12/AvalonApp/README.md

 3. Wait for others to join your newly created game room (or invite your friends)
 4. Select the roles and setup for your game
 5. Play!

+## Contact
+- See **About** page for more details, or reach me at avalon.app.game@gmail.com
+- Open to comments, questions, or suggestions on how to improve the experience :)

 ## Features